BehindTheBrain/assigner/TUTORIAL.md

 Each assignment has a **template repository** that you add assignment materials to.
 The template repository is then copied to **student repositories**, one per student.
+Each template repository may have one or multiple branches.
+Assigner sub-commands that apply to the entire repository do not require `--branch <branch_name>` flag, while any sub-commands that apply to branches, must include the required `--branch <branch_name>` flag.

 This section will walk you through making a new assignment named 'hw1' and performing various actions on it.